openbci-archive/OpenBCI_NodeJS/README.md

 var ourBoard = new OpenBCIBoard.OpenBCIBoard();
 ```

-ready event
+'ready' event
 -----------

-You MUST wait for the ready event to be emitted before streaming/talking with the board.
+You MUST wait for the 'ready' event to be emitted before streaming/talking with the board.
 The ready happens asynchronously
 so installing the 'sample' listener and writing before the ready event might result in... nothing at all.

 ```js